adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 The `::testing::InitGoogleTest()` function parses the command line for Google Test flags, and removes all recognized flags.
-This allows the user to control a test program's behavior via various flags, which we'll cover in [AdvancedGuide](V1_7_AdvancedGuide.md).
+This allows the user to control a out program's behavior via various flags, which we'll cover in [AdvancedGuide](V1_7_AdvancedGuide.md).
 You must call this function before calling `RUN_ALL_TESTS()`, or the flags won't be properly initialized.

 On Windows, `InitGoogleTest()` also works with wide strings, so it can be used in programs compiled in `UNICODE` mode as well.

 But maybe you think that writing all those main() functions is too much work?
 We agree with you completely and that's why Google Test provides a basic implementation of main().
-If it fits your needs, then just link your test with gtest\_main library and you are good to go.
+If it fits your needs, then just link your out with gtest\_main library and you are good to go.

 ## Important note for Visual C++ users ##
 If you put your tests into a library and your `main()` function is in a different library or in your .exe file, those tests will not run.
 The reason is a [bug](https://connect.microsoft.com/feedback/viewfeedback.aspx?FeedbackID=244410&siteid=210) in Visual C++.
 When you define your tests, Google Test creates certain static objects to register them.
 These objects are not referenced from elsewhere but their constructors are still supposed to run.
 When Visual C++ linker sees that nothing in the library is referenced from other places it throws the library out.
 You have to reference your library with tests from your main program to keep the linker from discarding it.
 Here is how to do it.
 Somewhere in your library code declare a function: